 Bias (X,Y,Z) – Biases the normals to the X (Y,Z) axes so that the dirt effect is forced to those directions.
 Consider that these parameters can also take negative values for inverting the direction of the effect.
 For more information, see the Biases example below.

-Ignore For Gi – Determines whether the dirt effect is taken into consideration for GI calculations or not.
+Ignore For Gi – Determines whether the dirt effect will be taken into consideration for GI calculations or not.
 For more information, see the Ignore for GI/Consider Same Object Only example below.

-Consider Same Object Only – When enabled, the dirt affects only the objects themselves without including contact surfaces and edges.
+Consider Same Object Only – When enabled, the dirt will affect only the objects themselves without including contact surfaces and edges.
 When disabled, the entire scene geometry participates in the final result.
 For more information, see the Consider Same Object Only example below.

-Double Sided – When enabled, the rays needed to generate the dirt map are shot from both sides of the faces (both in the direction of the normals and in the opposite direction).
+Double Sided – When enabled, the rays needed to generate the dirt map will be shot from both sides of the faces (both in the direction of the normals and in the opposite direction).

 Work With Transparency – When enabled, VRayDirt will take into account the opacity of the occluding objects.
 This can be used, for example, if you want to calculate ambient occlusion from opacity-mapped trees etc. When disabled (the default), occluding objects are always assumed to be opaque.
 Note that working with correct opacity is slower, since in that case VRayDirt must examine and evaluate the material on the occluding objects.

-Enabling work with transparency also respects the Invisible attribute of V-Ray lights, causing them to be excluded from the rendering calculations.
+Enabling work with transparency will also respect the Invisible attribute of V-Ray lights, causing them to be excluded from the rendering calculations.

-Ignore Self Occlusion – When enabled, the object does not occlude itself.
-It is occluded only by other objects in the scene.
+Ignore Self Occlusion – When enabled, the object will not occlude itself.
+It will be occluded only by other objects in the scene.

-Environment Occlusion – When enabled, V-Ray uses the environment when calculating the occlusion of areas that are not occluded by other objects.
+Environment Occlusion – When enabled, V-Ray will use the environment when calculating the occlusion of areas that are not occluded by other objects.

-Occlusion Mode – Specifies the mode in which the dirt map is calculated.
+Occlusion Mode – Specifies the mode in which the dirt map will be calculated.

-Ambient occlusion – Normal ambient occlusion is calculated.
+Ambient occlusion – Normal ambient occlusion will be calculated.

-Affect Reflection Elements – When enabled, the ambient reflection affects the reflection render elements.
+Affect Reflection Elements – When enabled, the ambient reflection will affect the reflection render elements.
 This can be used to create reflection masks.

 Glossiness – Controls the spread of the rays traced for reflection occlusion.
 A value of 1 means that just a single ray is traced (just like when tracing clear reflections), smaller values make the spread of the traced rays.

-Result Affect – Specifies a list of objects which affects the calculation of the VRayDirt map.
-Excluded objects are considered invisible for the calculations of the VRayDirt map.
+Result Affect – Specifies a list of objects which will affect the calculation of the VRayDirt map.
+Excluded objects will be considered invisible for the calculations of the VRayDirt map.

 As inclusive set – Controls the meaning of the Result Affect option.
 When enabled the Result Affect is considered as an "Include list", and when disabled the Result Affect is considered as "Exclude list".

 Exclude – Disables the calculation of the VRayDirt map for specific objects.
-An excluded object is shaded by the VRayDirt map.
+Excluded object will not be shaded by the VRayDirt map.